Industrial University of Tyumen: History

 In 1971, the construction faculty of the Industrial Institute of Tyumen became an independent higher educational institution – the Tyumen institute of civil engineering.
 In 1973, Viktor Kopylov became the rector of Industrial Institute of Tyumen.
-As rector he paid particular attention to the recruitment of scientific and pedagogical personnel.
-In the mid-70s, 30 doctors of sciences, professors, about 200 candidates of sciences, associate professors worked at IIT.
 In 1986, Valentin Kanalin was appointed as rector.
-During this period, educational, scientific and industrial complexes with multi-storey buildings were built, as well as further residential buildings for teachers and staff.
 In 1990, Nikolai Karnaukhov was appointed as rector of Industrial Institute of Tyumen.

 In 1994, IIT changed its name to Tyumen State Oil and Gas University.
 In the year of the institution's 50th anniversary, about 50 thousand people studied at the university in 650 general education programs.
 Over this time, the University has graduated about 75 thousand specialists.
-At that time, the structure of the university had 6 educational institutes, 18 branches (3 of which had the status of an Institute), 10 divisions of elementary and secondary vocational education.